-Alternatively, use the presents selector by clicking on the presents button (3) to specify a time range based on the existing presets (e.g., last hour).
+Alternatively, use the presets selector by clicking on the presets button (3) to specify a time range based on the existing presets (e.g., last hour).

 Press the accept button (4) to set the time range as defined.

 Use the auto-refresh toggle (5) to alternate between time-range based and auto-refresh modes.
-When auto refresh is activated, it automatically pushes live data every one minute (Note: the auto refresh period is also configurable through the presents section).
+When auto refresh is activated, it automatically pushes live data every one minute (Note: the auto-refresh period is also configurable through the presets section).

 Switching to the active model